Terms

 Full-service brokers charge more fees than discount brokerages.
 They charge transaction fees, hourly charges for discussing strategies, or a percentage of your portfolio.
 This can end up costing significantly more than discount brokerages.

-READ MORE Underwriting Agreement Meaning and Types
+READ MORE Main Street Meaning Types Government Programs

 What’s the Difference Between a Traditional or Full-Service Broker and a Discount Broker?